-• I encourage everyone to participate in class.
+- I encourage everyone to participate in class.
 Raise your hand if you have a question or comment.
-Please don't be shy about this; if you are confused about something, it is likely

-- When in class, only use cell phones or other electronic devices for classwork and keep the volume on silent. - If you cannot make it to class for whatever reason, make sure that you know what happened during the lecture that you missed.
+Please don't be shy about this; if you are confused about something, it is likely that someone else is confused as well.
+Teaching and learning is a partnership between the instructor and the students, and asking questions not only helps you understand the material, it also helps me better connect with you in my teaching. - When in class, only use cell phones or other electronic devices for classwork and keep the volume on silent. - If you cannot make it to class for whatever reason, make sure that you know what happened during the lecture that you missed.
 The information from that class is your responsibility.
-(A good way of doing this is to ask a classmate!) - If you have to leave a class early, inform the instructor in advance.

-Additional policies: On the class webpage, there are additional class and college policies covering accommodations, academic integrity, diversity, sexual misconduct disclosure, and recording lectures.
+(A good way of doing this is to ask a classmate!) - If you have to leave a class early or are going to be late, inform the instructor in advance. - Additional policies: On the class webpage, there are additional class and college policies covering accommodations, academic integrity, diversity, sexual misconduct disclosure, and recording lectures.